 - Shallot.
 I highly recommend using only shallot; do not be tempted to use purple or red onion for this recipe.
 It won't yield the same authentic flavors.

 - Lime juice.
 Use as needed, as the tomatoes used will have different acidic levels.
-Start small and add more as needed until your taste bud is content!
+Start small and add more as needed until your taste buds are content!

 - Fish sauce.
 Adds rich umami flavors distinctive to Thai and Lao cuisines.
 Don't skip it.